 Beyond facts and figures

 In October, we told you about the perils and prevalence of bullying in schools.
 While these numbers are shocking, they fall far short of revealing the true story behind bullying.
 The physical signs of bullying may fade, but the long-term social and emotional toll that bullying takes on everyone involved can be far more difficult to quantify.
 We know that students that are the victims of bullying are more likely to attempt or commit suicide, but what about the other victims who live their lives in isolation and fear without the outward symptoms or actions?
-Protecting students from bullying is the only way to effectively halt these effects.
+Protecting students from bullying is the only way to halt these effects effectively.

 Give staff the tools they need